xen-troops/zephyr/boards/arm/rz_g3s/doc/wdt/wdt.rst

     west build -b rz_g3s -p always tests/drivers/watchdog/wdt_basic_api

-It runs several tests: running WDT without a callback and waiting for the SoC to reset, running WDT with a callback and waiting for it to fire, setting an invalid timeout and waiting for the WDT API to generate an error.
+It runs several tests: running WDT without a callback and waiting for the Cortex-M33 to reset, running WDT with a callback and waiting for it to fire and Cortex-M33 to reset, setting an invalid timeout and waiting for the WDT API to generate an error.

+Only Cortex-M33 System Core will be reset during this test.

 The **wdt_basic_api** will application will produce below console output when executed: